 Welcome back!
 This week we venture behind the scenes of Peter and the Starcatcher once more as the cast tackle learning some big production numbers, and attempt their first stumble throughs of the acts.
-Monday Tonight we finished blocking the show.
+Tonight we finished blocking the show.
 Theoretically.
-Blocking is seldom ever really finished until a show is in dress rehearsals, but
+Blocking is seldom ever really finished until a show is in dress rehearsals, but at

 It’s week two of rehearsals for Peter and the Starcatcher.
 There have been a few concerns about spoilers, so as we move into some of the scenes toward the second half of the show, we’ll do our best to avoid giving away anything crucial.
 Keep in mind, too, that what you see in the photos at